 As was stated by the COGCC during the Oil and Gas Task Force meetings, "Designing and constructing a well so that hydrocarbons cannot migrate through or along the wellbore into fresh water formations is one of the most fundamental ways of protecting the environment, especially drinking water aquifers, during oil and gas operations."
-56

-A peer-reviewed study published in the Proceedings of the National Academy of Sciences on July 11, 2016 supports this assertion by finding that faulty well integrity was the primary cause of drinking water contamination from oil and gas development in Colorado.
-57The study reported that thermogenic stray gas sourced from deep oil and gas reservoirs impacted 42 water wells in 32 separate cases, a rate of about two cases per year from 2001 to 2014.
-Of the 924 water wells tested in the Denver-Julesburg Basin of Colorado, 4.5% were contaminated with thermogenic methane.

-The U.S. Environmental Protection Agency has identified five potential pathways for fluid movement in a cemented wellbore: "These pathways include: (1) casing/tubing leak into a permeable formation, (2) migration along an uncemented annulus (the empty space between the borehole and the casing), (3) migration along microannuli (tiny cracks) between the casing and cement, (4) migration through poor cement, or (5) migration along microannuli between the cement and formation."58 Surface casing and other casing lines (intermediate, production, etc.) must be properly cemented in order to maintain wellbore integrity to prevent migrating gas and other leaks that may impact groundwater.
+A peer-reviewed study published in the Proceedings of the National Academy of Sciences on Sept.
+15, 2014 supports this assertion, finding that faulty well integrity was the primary cause of drinking water contamination from shale gas development in areas of Pennsylvania and Texas.
+The study reported that water contamination problems occurred due to poor casing and cementing.
+The U.S. Environmental Protection Agency has identified five potential pathways for fluid movement in a cemented wellbore: "These pathways include: (1) casing/tubing leak into a permeable formation, (2) migration along an uncemented annulus (the empty space between the borehole and the casing), (3) migration along microannuli (tiny cracks) between the casing and cement, (4) migration through poor cement, or (5) migration along microannuli between the cement and formation."
+Surface casing and other casing lines (intermediate, production, etc.) must be properly cemented in order to maintain wellbore integrity to prevent migrating gas and other leaks that may impact groundwater.